Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Introduction

-The contribution of this paper is three-fold: \begin{itemize} \item Under the ``learning via translation'' framework, we introduce SPGAN to preserve the underlying ID information during image-image translation.
-SPGAN alone produces competitive domain adaptation accuracy in person re-ID. \item We further propose eSPGAN, an end-to-end trainable version of SPGAN, by simultaneously optimizing image translation and feature learning. eSPGAN gradually leverages the knowledge of the two components to learn more discriminative embeddings for the target domain.
-We show that eSPGAN is superior to SPGAN in terms of both image translation and feature learning. \item As a minor contribution, we propose a local max pooling (LMP) scheme as a post-processing step.
-We demonstrate that the LMP add-on consistently improves over SPGAN and eSPGAN. \end{itemize}
+Overall, the contributions of this study are mainly in the following four aspects: \begin{itemize} \item To address the domain adaptation in person re-ID, we present a ``learning via translation” framework.
+We further introduce SPGAN, a heuristic method, to preserve the underlying ID information during source-target image translation.
+SPGAN better qualifies the translated images and produces competitive domain adaptation accuracy. \item We report the mutual benefit between generative image translation and discriminative feature learning.
+Inspired by this, we propose ePSGAN, an upgraded version of SPGAN, by simultaneously optimizing image translation and feature learning for the domain adaptative person re-ID.
+In eSPGAN, there exists a beneficial interactive loop between image translation and re-ID feature learning.
+Thus, the translated images are better suited for re-ID feature learning, leading to higher re-ID accuracy. \item We provided insightful analyses of the ``style” change introduced by image translation.
+We find that ``style” change involves various factors, such as illumination and color composition.
+This helps us take a closer look at the ``style” transfer and gives a better understanding of the dataset bias. \item As a minor contribution, we propose a local max pooling (LMP) scheme as a post-processing step.
+LMP is tailored for the domain adaptation scenario, and consistently improves over SPGAN and eSPGAN. \end{itemize}

-The rest of this article is organized as follows.
-The related work is presented in Section \ref{sec:Related Work}.
+The reminder of this paper is organized as follows.
+Related work is presented in Section \ref{sec:Related Work}.
 Section \ref{sec:Proposed Method} describes SPGAN and eSPGAN.
 In Section \ref{sec:experiments} , the experimental results are presented and analyzed.
-Finally, we conclude the article in Section \ref{sec:Conclusion and future work}.
+Section \ref{sec:Conclusion and future work} concludes the paper.